 |Mathematics and Quantitative Literacy

 |CET 270 Intro to Microprocessor Design||4|

 |EET 215 Intro to Instrumentation||3|

 |MAT 195 Discrete Math Structures||3|

-- Students may take MAT 199 Pre-Calc in lieu of MAT 181 and MAT 191, followed by MAT 281 Calculus I, for a more rigorous math track.
+* Students may take MAT 199 (Pre-Calculus) in lieu of MAT 181 and MAT 191 followed by MAT 281 (Calculus I) for a more rigorous math tract.

-- Students planning to continue on to the B.S.
-CET program should take Calculus I and PHY 101 College Physics (instead of PHY 121).
+** Students planning to continue to the B.S. in Computer Engineering Technology program should take Calculus I and PHY 101 (College Physics) instead.

 Graduates of the A.S.-CET program are eligible to enroll in the B.S.-CET program.
 All credits earned toward the A.S.-CET degree count toward the B.S.-CET degree.
 Students considering completion of a bachelor's degree in CET should select General Education credits that apply.
 Consult your adviser.